teracow/googliser/README.md

 ---
 **Known Issues:**

-- (2016-06-08) Script is ignoring the set failure-limit due to the new concurrency code inserted yesterday.
-Hoping to fix that today.
-- 'quiet' mode has not been enabled yet.
+- (2016-06-08) 'quiet' mode has not been enabled yet.
 This will supress display output.
 Low on my list but I'll correct this soon.

 ---
 **Work-in-Progress:**

-- (2016-06-08) - Fixing that failure-limit issue ...
+- (2016-06-08) - Fixing 'quiet' mode ...

 ---
 **To-Do List:**